-While we are not back to the pre-pandemic level, the Chemistry Program is back to offering more classes.
-At the Santa Rosa campus, the chemistry program typically offers classes from 7:30 am until 6:00 pm Mondays thru Thursdays, and we are starting to offer classes on Fridays as well.
-In addition, one day a week, typically on Tuesdays, we offer evening/night classes one day a week.
-We also offer classes on Saturdays from 9:00 am until 3:00 pm.
+While we are not back to the pre-pandemic level, the Chemistry Program has seen a steady increase in enrollment for the past several years.
+At the Santa Rosa campus, the chemistry program typically offers classes from 7:30 am until 6:00 pm Mondays thru Thursdays, as well as several labs on Fridays.
+In addition, we offer evening/night introductory classes (Chem 60, Chem 42 and Chem 3AL when possible) one day a week and Saturday classes from 9:00 am until 3:30 pm.
 At the Petaluma campus, we are also beginning to offer more classes now that there are two chemistry labs.
+During all hours of operation on both campuses, a Coordinator of Science Labs, a Science Lab Instructional Assistant or a Science Lab Technician is on duty.